keethesh/pylertatron/README.md

 # Pylertatron

-A simple Alertatron wrapper for Python
+A simple Pylertatron wrapper for Python
 ## Installation

 Install pylertatron with PIP: